nvimdev/modeline.nvim/README.md

 - Lsp progress message
 - minimalist

-my perosnal statusline not support configuration. gitsigns need use my fork branch patch_2.
+my perosnal statusline not support configuration.

 Currently I'm losing enthusiasm for making plugins and maintain plugins.
 Maybe the projects I publish in the future will no longer support any configuration.